#NYFW Spring 2013: Best of Day 7

 With equal parts old-school glamour and California cool, Rachel Zoe Spring 2013 brought us the stylist-turned-designer's signature style stamp: boho chic.
 Studio 54 silhouettes — wide-legged pants, breezy jumpsuits — dazzling duos like sequined tops and sheer maxi skirts, and her fine-tuned styling using her own accessories made Zoe's latest collection one for the modern-day Brigitte Bardot.

 With his signature hanger graphic sprinkled throughout his eye-catching collection, the outrageous Jeremy Scott fused animal prints, Bollywood draping, and urban wear for Spring 2013.
 Python, croc, tiger, and leopard patterns were head-to-toe for men in basketball jerseys and shorts, while women were subject to prints matching, mesh, and serious hardware accents (machine guns, coins, and chains).
-While looks may be too strong for
+While looks may be too strong for everyday life, they're great to mix with and amp up your basics.

 If leather in the summer is fine, then fur is just as dandy.
 J. Mendel Spring 2013 brought this to life by dipping the label's trademark furs in fanciful colors, from pale pinks and soft jades to this vibrant tangerine.
 Aside from Gilles Mendel's bevy of ethereal dresses, chiffon gowns, and chic leather designs, a warm-weather fur like this is sure to add heat to your wardrobe in more ways than one.